 Maybe you love muscle or antique cars, or have a collection that’s worth quite a bit of money.
 If you don’t have room to keep your investment safe at home, a storage unit could be worth your while.

 Again, you need to run a cost-benefit analysis.
-If you’re really into this collection or item and can afford a storage unit, go for it.
+If you’re really into a collection or item you already own and can afford a storage unit, go for it.
 But if it’s going to take a chunk of your budget, make sure the cost is worth the payback when you cash in that investment.

 For Business Purposes